We Are Seven (TV series)

 We Are Seven is a British television drama series set in Wales and based on the 1955 book of the same name by Una Troy.
 It was produced by HTV Wales and shown on ITV.
 It ran for two series between 11 June 1989 and 17 July 1991.

 History

 The show's first season routinely received eight million viewers for each episode.
 At the 1990 edition of the New York International Film and TV Festival, the show season received a gold medal.
 The children in the cast largely are HTV Wales Junior Drama Workshop participants.
-The youngest child in the series was played by Gwilym, the 18-month old son of Helen Roberts, who plays the main character Brenda Morgan.
+The youngest child in the series was played by Gwilym, the 18-month old son of Helen Roberts, who plays the main character Bridget Morgan.